distributhor/workflow-webhook/README.md

 The following are example snippets for a Github yaml workflow configuration. <br/>

-Send the default JSON payload to a webhook:
+Send the JSON (default) payload to a webhook:

 ```yml
     - name: Invoke deployment hook